buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 ## Configuration

 The simplest way to configure blocks and behavior in scripts is simply to hard-code the behavior.
 However some times - especially if you're planning to release your script for public use - there's a need to allow for user configuration of behavior.
 Keen introduced the Custom Data field specifically for this reason.
 This is a field available in the terminal of most (if not all) terminal blocks, where users can enter any text.
-Scripters can use this to their advantage by using this to have users enter configuration there instead of having to open the script and editing code.
+Scripters can use this to their advantage by having their users enter configuration there instead of having to open the script and editing code.

 This field is accessed as a simple `String CustomData` property.
 For example, as you know, the currently running programmable block is accessed by the script property `Me`.
 So, to get to the custom data of the programmable block, you do this: